Ankit-Singla/axios-like-fetch/README.md

   // `baseURL` will be prepended to `url`.
   baseURL: 'https://some-domain.com/api/',

+  // `transformRequest` allows changes to the request data before it is sent to the server
+  // This is only applicable for request methods 'PUT', 'POST', 'PATCH' and 'DELETE'
+  // The last function in the array must return a string or an instance of Buffer, ArrayBuffer,
+  // FormData or Stream
+  // You may modify the headers object.
+  transformRequest: [function (data, headers) {
+    // Do whatever you want to transform the data

+    return data;
+  }],

   // `transformResponse` allows changes to the response data to be made before
   // it is passed to then/catch